iamcool0090/find-my-movie/readme.md

-# Movie Recommendation API
+# find-my-movie

 ## Description
-This project is a Movie Recommendation API built using FastAPI.
-It provides endpoints to fetch movie details based on language, natural language queries, and movie IDs.
+This project is based on Vector Databases(Postgres + pgvector) built using FastAPI.
+It provides endpoints to fetch movie details based on natural language queries.
 The API also supports CORS and serves static files.Data was scraped from IMDB

 ## Data Scraping